ciatph/datavisualization/README.md

 # datavisualization
 Demo for using HighCharts and LeafletJS on opensource data API's.
 Final exercise output during the Hanoi Data Visualization Training.
+Used as demo for Github.